qbitshero/reimburse/README.md

   _nonce: 5842088497230798060028241696838603842419182197524034302854083223835467933694group.public
 }"
 ```
-**The first record is aleo credits and the second record is token consumed.
-You need transfer aleo enough credits to aleo1gtf4fjgvc54em4n3t445wml4f0j95x756zqtnujw84nkzny2659snvf9kn for fee.
+**The first record is aleo credits and the second record is token to consume.
+You need transfer enough aleo credits to aleo1gtf4fjgvc54em4n3t445wml4f0j95x756zqtnujw84nkzny2659snvf9kn for fee.
 Then replace the credits record in restaurant.conf.
 Don't delete the double quotations near credits record.**

 And check account info in reimburse.conf.